 Wearing the cap at your graduation is such a huge accomplishment!
 All those assignments and tests are done, but a whole new phase of adulthood begins!
 But a good question to answer would be what are the best credit cards for new graduates?

 While it might be difficult to navigate the world of credit cards, finding the right card for your particular preferences and lifestyle might be difficult if you’re just graduating and looking for a good start.
 There are 3 categories we’re going to look at today.
-The cards you should get depending if you have Good Credit, Okay Credit, and Bad Credit.
+The cards you should get depend if you have Good Credit, Okay Credit, and Bad Credit.

 We’ve gone ahead and researched that for you, so here are the Best Credit Cards you can get today for Recent Graduates.

 According to myFICO.com, excellent credit is a score of 740+.
 A score equal to or greater than this typically gets you the best credit cards, best interest rates, and treated sorta like royalty!
 So let’s take a look at what credit cards you should consider as new graduates.